Doctor and patient in exam room

 Recognize the symptoms that might occur.

-Anaphylaxis is a severe or potentially life‑threatening allergic reaction that occurs very quickly—even as fast as within a couple of minutes of exposure to an allergen.
+Anaphylaxis is a severe or potentially life‑threatening allergic emergency that occurs very quickly—even as fast as within a couple of minutes of exposure to an allergen.

 What should you do?